Events and Street Festivals

-In addition, FrankfurtRheinMain also hosts internationally significant events.
+In addition, FrankfurtRheinMain also hosts festivals that are important internationally.

-The biggest festival of the region is the Museumsuferfest in Frankfurt.
-Every year, it takes place on the last weekend of August along the banks of the Main River.
-Over the course of three days, 23 museums present an extraordinary programme on stages set up on the left and right side of the river.
-During this time all of the museums in the area stay open until the early hours on these days.
+The biggest festival of the region is the Museumsuferfest in Frankfurt, the Museum Embankment Festival.
+It takes place every year on the last weekend of August along the banks of the River Main.
+Over the course of three days, 23 museums put on a spectacular programme on stages set up on each side of the river.
+During this time all of the museums in the area stay open far into the night.

-The Schlossgrabenfest in Darmstadt is not only the largest music festival in Hessen, it is also one of the largest free open-air events in the entire country.
-Every year, the last weekend of May is dedicated to four days of live music from many different genres, including some famous artists.
+The Schlossgrabenfest in Darmstadt is not only the largest music festival in Hessen, but also one of the largest free open-air events in Germany.
+It takes place every year on the last weekend in May and offers four days of live music from many different genres, including some well-known artists.

-Germany’s biggest annual street festival takes place in Wiesbaden on the second weekend of June.
-The Theatrium, better known as Wilhelmstraßenfest, offers food from all over the world, a great deal of music and entertainment, fun rides and a craft market.
+Germany’s biggest annual street festival takes place in Wiesbaden on the second weekend in June.
+The Theatrium, better known as Wilhelmstraßenfest, offers culinary specialities from all over the world, as well as a lot of music, performances, rides and a craft fair.

-The Rheingau Musik Festival is one of Europe’s largest music festivals.
-Internationally renowned orchestras and solo musicians play over 170 concerts between June and September.
-During those months, the Rheingau region turns into one huge concert stage due to the many historical event venues.
+The Rheingau Musik Festival is one of the largest music festivals in the whole of Europe.
+Between June and September, over 170 concerts take place with internationally renowned orchestras and soloists.
+During this time, the Rheingau turns into one huge concert stage at its many venues which are steeped in history.
 While the festival is primarily dedicated to classical music, it also incorporates other genres, such as jazz.
-Of course, no event in the Rheingau would be complete without the region’s main export: there are plenty of wine tastings, which have also become a standard feature of the Rheingau Music Festival.
+Of course, being in the Rheingau there are plenty of wine tastings, which have also become a standard feature of the Rheingau Music Festival.

-Between mid-May and late July, Hanau hosts the Brüder Grimm Festspiele every year from mid-May to the end of July.
+Hanau hosts the Brüder Grimm Festspiele every year from mid-May to the end of July.
 Here, fairy tales from the Brothers Grimm are performed in the open air in the palace gardens, the Schlosspark.
-Children and adults love the stories about Hansel and Gretel, Frau Holle, Rapunzel and Little Red Riding Hood.
+Children and adults alike enjoy the stories of Hansel and Gretel, Frau Holle, Rapunzel and Little Red Riding Hood.

-Many regions in FRM are famous for the wine they grow.
-Of course, there are plenty of wine festivals.
-For example, the annual vineyard walk on Bergstraße is organised on 1 May every year.
-Participants walk along the vineyards on a signposted route that connects the cities of Heppenheim, Bensheim and Zwingenberg.
-They can sample local wines sold by winegrowers waiting at the roadside.
+Many regions in FRM are well-known for wine-growing, which is why there are so many wine festivals.
+One example is the vineyard hike, Weinlagenwanderung, in Bergstraße, which takes place on the 1st of May every year.
+Visitors hike along the vineyards on a marked route between the towns of Heppenheim, Bensheim and Zwingenberg, sampling the local wines which are sold by winegrowers on the wayside.

-Don’t forget the “fifth season” in Germany: carnival season!
-From 11 November until Ash Wednesday (a few weeks before Easter), Germans celebrate “Fasching”, also called “Karneval” or “Fastnacht”.
-The name of the season varies from region to region (and even within FRM).
-The carnival period culminates in an street parade one week before Lent, usually in February.
-On that day, the streets are filled with people in costume.
-Do not be surprised if your bus driver shows up in a clown’s costumer and the supermarket cashier wears a colourful wig.
+Last but not least, is the so-called “fifth season” in Germany!
+From the 11th of November to Ash Wednesday (a few weeks before Easter), Germans celebrate carnival, Fasching, also known as Karneval or Fastnacht.
+The name varies throughout the country and even within the region.
+The highlight of the carnival period is one week before the beginning of Lent, usually in February.
+On that day, the streets are filled with people in disguise.
+So, do not be surprised if you meet a bus driver in a clown’s costume or a sales assistant wearing a colourful wig.